-1 Member of staff with responsibility for this policy.
-G Anstee-Parry Governor with responsibility for this policy.
-L Cullen / Q&M Committee Policy review date Summer 2023 What is the purpose of this policy?
-To provide a clear strategic response in managing behaviour at Holbrook Academy and to promote rewards across the school What are its headline targets? (using quantitative and qualitative measures) To reduce the number of of low level disruptive behaviour incidents by 25% To reduce the number of permanent exclusion with a focus on mid-year entries support To double the number of reward points offered in academic year How is this policy to be judged as successful?
-A clear strategic response which identifies trends and leads to whole school priorities
+Member of staff with responsibility for this policy.
+D Sansom Governor with responsibility for this policy.
+L Cullen / Q&M Committee Policy review date Autumn 2024 What is the purpose of this policy?
+To provide a clear strategic response in managing behaviour at Holbrook Academy and to promote rewards across the school What are its headline targets?
+To introduce new rewards to Academy students, providing an incentive to aim for and promoting positive behaviour outcomes.
+To formalise and integrate behavioural interventions that support those students who present high levels of challenging negative behaviour.
+How is this policy to be judged as successful?
+A clear strategic response which identifies trends and leads to whole school priorities.